 In case some of you don't know, Disney Vacation Club is something people buy into.
 You can find all of the details of membership in First Time Disney Vacation Club Buyer's Guide.
 Some members buy it as an investment.
 Most people buy it for their own use to stay at over 500 locations throughout the world including cruises and Adventures by Disney.
 The points are most commonly used at Walt Disney World.
 All locations are deluxe resorts, but most DVC locations are separate from where guests who book rooms directly with Disney.
 The DVC rooms have more amenities than the standard rooms in the resort.

 - Cost: In an effort to compare apples to apples, I'll provide an example of 4 adults at the Animal Kingdom Lodge versus a studio at DVC Animal Kingdom Jambo or Kidani.
 Jambo is part of the lodge, but Kidani is a separate building.
 For 5 nights at Animal Kingdom Lodge in a room with 2 queen beds and savanna view, the total with tax is $3,268.14 as of the time this article was published in 2016.
 For the same 5 nights at Animal Kingdom Jambo in a deluxe studio and savanna view, which also has a balcony and a kitchenette, you need 85 points.
-For the sake of this example, I will use a standard point price of $15, which was the going rate at the time this article is published.
+For the sake of this example, I will use a standard point price of $15, which was the going rate at the time this article was published.
 The actual point price could be slightly more or less.
 The total cost is $1,275.
 You save almost $2,000 and the rooms are better!

 - Dining Plan: If you rent points, you are still able to buy the Disney Dining Plan.
 Downside: If you go to Disney and buy park tickets during the time they offer free DDP, the dining plan is not free when you rent points for DVC.
 But, as it stands right now, the cost of the regular dining plan is around $630 for 2 adults for 5 nights according to the 2016 DDP rates.
 So, if you use the example above, you save almost $2,000 by renting points and the dining plan would cost $1,260 for the 4 adults.
 It looks like renting the points and buying the dining plan is still the money saver plus the DVC room is better!
 With the kitchenette, you can save money by eating breakfast and/or other meals in your room.